WELCOME to christopherkent.com!

 Please stop by every month to see and hear what’s new—and if you like what you find, please share it with your friends!

-To read the lyrics to Ain’t Dead Yet, click here!
+To read the lyrics to When I Died, click here!

-Songs already released from my other current album projects:
+Songs already released from my current album projects:

 Here are the songs already released that will appear on JOURNEYS: